ericdanan/counsel-projectile/README.md

 ## The `counsel-projectile-org-capture` command
 Default key binding: <kbd>C-c p O c</kbd>.

-This command lets you capture something (a note, todo item, ...) into the current project using org-mode's `org-capture` (actually `counsel-org-capture`) command.
-Like `org-capture`, it first lets you select a capture template then file the newly captured information.
-By default, there is a single template storing the captured information into file `notes.org` in the project root directory, under headline `Tasks`.
+This command is a replacement for `org-capture` (or `counsel-org-capture`) offering project-specific capture templates, in addition to the regular templates available from `org-capture`.
+By default, there is a single project template, named `[<project-name>] Tasks`, which stores the captured information under headline `Tasks` in file `<project-root>/notes.org`.

+If not inside a project, the project templates are ignored and only the regular ones are offered.
+So you may want to systematically use `counsel-projectile-org-capture` isntead of `org-capture` or `counsel-org-capture` (you may also want to give it a global key binding, such as `C-c c`).
 ## The `counsel-projectile-org-agenda` command
 Default key binding: <kbd>C-c p O a</kbd>.